Your guide to the best kiteboarding beaches in Maui starts here

 Also we have a list of general right of way rules and guidelines to follow when kiting HERE

 Kite Beach Maui aka Teach Beach

 This is where all the magic started in the late 1990s and continues to deliver good winds.
 Located at the western end of Kanaha Beach Park where you will find a big dirt parking lot and multiple kite schools operating from.
 Typically we will get our prevailing trade winds from the NE to E direction which are the ideal direction for learning because it is a cross-onshore to cross-shore wind.
-If you are new to the beach, we strongly recommend you talk with some locals before you launch because their can be a strong wind shadow if the wind is directly from the E or SE which makes it difficult to fly your kite off the beach.
-Also beware of fisherman using the beach, beach goers not familiar with kites, and spear fisherman in the water.
-They always have right away and giving them space is mandatory to ride here.
+If you are new to the beach, we strongly recommend you talk with some locals before you launch because there can be a big wind shadow if the wind is from the E or SE which makes it difficult to fly your kite off the beach.
+Also beware of fisherman using this beach, general beach goers not familiar with kites, and spear fisherman in the water always have right of way.
+Giving everyone else space is mandatory to ride here.
 This is a great location for beginners to experts because it has a nice landing zone downwind should beginners fail to stay up wind and also the flat water pro pool upwind to throw down some freestyle tricks.
-In the winter months, big waves will be on the outside reefs and make for double black diamond conditions within less then a minute or two.
+In the winter months, big waves will be on the outer reefs and make for extremely fun conditions with a quick tack to the outside but be sure to ride with a buddy because it can get dangerous.
 The further out you go the bigger the waves and the higher the risks.
 Use extreme caution and if your not comfortable in waves, be sure to hire a guide from Kite HI to show you the safest places to have fun and proper etiquette for wave riding before venturing out to the expert riding zones (Boneyard, Lowers, Outer Reef Breaks).